cloudknit-io/cloudknit/knitter/README.md

 zLifecycle is a product to manage lifecycle for infrastructure across various cloud providers as well as on-prem.

 For more details & diagrams look at: https://app.diagrams.net/#G1gXeFRlERpqjXpeSjxRPLP6YZMRyFG5SN

+## Runbooks

+#### What goes in a runbook vs a README?
+If a piece of documentation involves step-by-step procedures, executing commands, or directly references code (e.g. use of a variable defined in code), consider creating a runbook for it in the `runbook` directory.
+See the [base template](./runbook/template.md) as a guide to get started.

 ## Creating a new environment
 1. Configure bootstrap scripts with new terraform workspace, etc. based on environment name